Procedures for Entering SMCF:

 The IsoMet 1000 Precision Saw offers increased speed, load, and a 7-inch diamond blade capacity that enables a wide variety of advanced materials to be cut quickly and with low deformation.

 The MiniMet 1000 Grinder-polisher is a sample preparation system with adjustable speed and high-pressure capability that quickly prepares materials (such as ceramics, composites, and metals) for cross-sectional analysis.

 - Sartorius Cubis MSU2.7S-000-DM Microbalance

-- Microbalance with readability of 0.0001 mg is a high-resolution measuring instrument used for measuring sample up to a 2.1 g weighing capacity.
+Microbalance with a readability of 0.0001 mg is a high-resolution measuring instrument used for measuring samples up to a 2.1 g weighing capacity.

 Facility Specialist - Primary013A Jorgensen Hall